This is a feature request, not a bug.

 the expenditure of time would be rather high for always opening all previous records at each current record.

 I would like to propose to calculate a checksum (md5) of each record and compare these.
 The checksums of previous

 sub-temporal files would be stored additionally in the qc<filename>.nc result file.

-#2 Updated by Jeffrey Painter about 8 years ago
+#2 Updated by Jeffrey Painter over 8 years ago

 The existing replication check works well as a first pass.
 I have found the detailed direct check useful only as a second pass, for removing spurious results.
 I agree that it would be impossibly slow to do a detailed comparison of all pairs of records!
 I was only suggesting the use of a detailed check as the second pass of a two-pass algorithm.